Monty-grif/Monty-grif.github.io/index.md

 * Lab 9, part 2

     This was a lab that ended up being a little troubling for me but at the same time, it was pretty fun.
 Making the code for a game to guess a secret number would be very satisfying and fun to look at after the program was completed.
 This lab involved ifstream and input files which I hadn’t worked on before so that is something that I learned a lot about during this part of lab 9 with both my partner and the instructor for class.

+    I have had a great time in this class.